-These Champions will supply the rest of your lineup with supportive abilities like healing, friendly buffs, debuff for the foe.
+These Champions will supply the rest of your lineup with supportive abilities like healing, friendly buffs, and applying debuffs to your foe.
 With a few exceptions, Support Champions can’t be relied upon to serve as primary damage-dealers or tanks.

 Leaving home without these essential comrades will leave your army vulnerable and weak, since they function as a force multiplier for the rest of your team.

-The fourth Element, Void, is an outlier that offers no direct advantage and no direct counter.
+The fourth Affinity, Void, is an outlier that offers no direct advantage and no direct counter.